 Bill Griswold

-NOTE: This course is open to undergraduates who have completed CSE 131 or 110.
-CSE 218 can be repeated for credit, although it cannot be taken with me twice.
+NOTE: This course is open to undergraduates who have completed CSE 110.
+CSE 218 can be repeated for credit, although it cannot be taken with the same instructor twice.

 Programmers and software designers/architects are often concerned about the modularity of their systems, because effective modularity reaps a host of benefits for those working on the system, including ease of construction, ease of change, and ease of testing, to name just a few.
 Other possible benefits are reuse (e.g., in software product lines) and online adaptability.